SSCHAcode/sschacode.github.io/Tutorials/SnTe.md

 ![png](output_13_3.png)

-As you can see, the free energy always decreases, and reaches a plateaux.
+As you can see, the free energy always decreases, and reaches a plateau.
 The gradient at the beginning increases, then it goes to zero very fast close to convergence.
 To have an idea on how good is the ensemble, check the Kong-Liu effective sample size (the last plot).
-We can see that we went two times below the convergence threshold of 0.2 (200 out of 1000 configuration), this means that the we required three calculations.
+We can see that we went two times below the convergence threshold of 0.2 (200 out of 1000 configuration), this means that the we required three populations.
 We have at the end 500 good configurations out of the original 1000.
 This means that the ensemble is still at its 50 % of efficiency.

-Lets have a look on how the frequencies evolve now, by loading the frequencies.dat file that we created.
+Let's have a look on how the frequencies evolve now, by loading the frequencies.dat file that we created.

 ```python